 Join us online for this three-day workshop for young organists exploring the fascinating landscape of the organ in the United States.
 Eastman faculty and students will introduce this topic utilizing Rochester’s impressive collection of instruments as case studies.
 Participants will have the opportunity to engage in panel discussions with faculty, receive feedback on prerecorded performances and improvisations in a masterclass setting, and gain access to materials for further study.
 The course is open to both pre-college and undergraduate organists.

-This institute will focus on concepts important to the training and development of the male voice in classical and musical theater repertoire.
-Male and female teachers alike will benefit from class discussions on a variety of topics, including vocal structure and health, managing the passaggi, musical theater style, belting, classical and Broadway repertoire for the young singer, and challenges through the “ages” of singing.
-Master classes, teaching demonstrations, and a recital will be presented during the workshop.
+This class will provide an introductory or refresher course focusing on the training and development of the voice.
+Classroom and private voice teachers, collaborative pianists, and choral directors alike will benefit from discussions on a variety of topics, including the structure and function of the vocal mechanism and health, managing the passaggi, musical theater style, age-appropriate classical and Broadway repertoire, and challenges through the “ages” of singing.

 When performing an aria (or musical theater selection), singers are provided “road maps” for creating characters and expressing their desires through the libretto of the opera.
 What about working with the poetic texts of art songs where “characters” are not as clearly defined?
 “You Are Your Instrument: Level 2” explores how to more effectively perform art song through the analysis of text, music, and the application of acting techniques.